lsst/afwdata/ReadMe.txt

 As such they are intentionally have a large rotation and scale change and some edge pixels.

-medswarp1.head is used by medswarpcommands.sh to describe the desired WCS of the swarped images.
+medswarp1.head and medsubswarp1.head are used by medswarpcommands.sh to describe the desired WCS of the swarped images.